terryzhao127/tensorflow-windows-build-script/README.md

 - [x] Add support for building PyPI wheels and C API.
 - [ ] Add support for other versions of Tensorflow.
 - [x] Check if a **specific** version of dependency is installed and give a warning if another version of it is installed.
-- [ ] Refactor the structure of script.
+- [x] Refactor the structure of script.
-- [ ] Change how to process the output files.
+- [x] Change how to process the output files.
-- [ ] Denote how to solve the symbol problem in C++ API.'
+- [x] Denote how to solve the symbol problem in C++ API.
-- [ ] Let user choose which version of dependencies to install.
+- [ ] Let user choose what versions of dependencies to install.
+- [ ] Write a wiki about details of patches.